e-fever/qimmutable/README.md

 **This project is still under construction**

-QImmutable offers an easy to use ListModel for QML, which is a wrapper of immutable data list in C++/JavaScript.
+QImmutable provides an easy to use ListModel for QML, which is a wrapper of immutable data list in C++/JavaScript.
 It just takes an array as input source.
 Whatever the data updated, user just need to pass a new version of data to the ListModel.